vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 The number at the start can be used with other commands instead of referring to a package by name.
 The next field shows you what is actually in the queue, "`S-`" means it's a new source and "`-B`" means it's a new binary.
-You then have the package name, the version and how long it's been in the queue.
+You then have the package name, the version, and how long it's been in the queue.

 ## Fetch a package for processing